-Speak with Ms Wihlborg or Mr Bentley.
+Speak with Mr Bentley or Miss Ijaz.

-40% Exam 60% coursework
+Assessment 40% Exam 60% coursework

-BUSINESS GCSE
+Business GCSE

 Business is all around us; from the moment we wake up and see different products we have bought to making financial decisions on how we live.
 Studying Business gives students the opportunity to explore and evaluate the world that they live in.